-Anticipating the larger requirements of the Global City Ontology, we have adopted the GovStat12 general statistics ontology (Pattuelli, 2009).
-Figure 10 depicts the main classes and properties of the GovStat ontology.
+Anticipating the larger requirements of the Global City Indicator Ontology, we have adopted the GovStat12 general statistics ontology (Pattuelli, 2009).
+Figure 10 depicts a subset of the classes and properties of the GovStat ontology incorporated in the GCIO.
 The core class is the gs:Population to be measured.
-(A definition of the population is not provided and will be part of our extension to GovStat in Figure 11.)
-A gs:Population is linked to a parameter (e.g., mean, standard deviation) by the gs:is_described_by property, and the parameter is a sub class of gs:Parameter.
-In statistics it is almost always the case that only a portion of the population is measured.
-This portion is represented by the class gs:Sample, and the parameter being measured is represented as a subclass of gs:Statistic.
-Finally, the variable for which the parameter is being measured is defined by the class gs:Observation which gs:Statistic links to via the property gs:is_composed_of, and the actual variable which is a subclass of gs:Variable is linked to gs:Observation via the property gs:is_a_characteristic_of.
+(A definition of the Population is not provided and will be part of our extension to GovStat in Section 4.6.)
+A gs:Population is linked to a parameter (e.g., mean, standard deviation, cardinality) by the gs:is_described_by property, and the parameter is a sub class of gs:Parameter.
+Depending on the subclass of gs:Parameter, there is a reverse link back to the gs:Population.